gayeongpark/gayeongpark.github.io/_posts/2024-09-06-MEDIA-AND-CONNECTORS.md

 All of these are just different types of transceivers that are going to be installed inside of a router, a switch, or other networking device that can convert the light that travels over a fiber optic cable back into an electrical impulse that represents a one or zero that our copper network switches and cables can then understand and utilize.

 Also, if I need to convert from one protocol to another, like moving from ethernet to fiber channel or from fiber channel back to ethernet, I can do that too using a transceiver.

+**A fiber distribution panel** acts like a hub where all incoming fiber optic connections can be neatly organized and distributed throughout the building.
+It makes managing, troubleshooting, and expanding the network much easier.